Perdu/willitrain/README.md

 Will it rain?
 =============

-Just a simple script to check whether it will rain today in Villeurbanne.
+Just a simple script to check whether it will rain today, because I could not find a simple script to do that.

 # Install